getsentry/sentry-elixir/README.md

 ### Install

 To use Sentry in your project, add it as a dependency in your `mix.exs` file.

 Sentry does not install a JSON library nor HTTP client by itself.
-Sentry will default to trying to use [Jason] for JSON serialization and [Hackney] for HTTP requests, but can be configured to use other ones.
+Sentry will default to trying to use [Hackney] for HTTP requests, but can be configured to use other ones.
 To use the default ones, do:

 ```elixir
 defp deps do